pizza11x/ParallelComputing/README.md

 To run: ./name-executable

-if you want, you can change the environment variables: export OMP_NUM_THREAD = 2 (this command must be entered before running the executable)
+if you want, you can change the environment variables: export OMP_NUM_THREADS = 2 (this command must be entered before running the executable)

 # Execution time:
 At launch, use the "time" command: time ./name-executable